no-more-secrets/parsco/README.md

 Example 2: The Hello World Parser
 ---------------------------------

-As a first example, let us define a simple grammar that we will refer to as the "hello world" grammar.
+As a second example, let us define a simple grammar that we will refer to as the "hello world" grammar.
 It is defined as follows:

 1. The string may start or end with any number of spaces.
 2. It must contain the two words 'hello' and 'world' in that order.
-3. The two works must have their first letters either both lowercase or both uppercase.
+3. The two words must have their first letters either both lowercase or both uppercase.
 4. Subsequent letters in each word must always be lowercase.
 5. The second word may have an arbitrary number of exclamation marks